System environment (Hostname, DNS etc)

 Setting up an email system is quite a complicated job.
 The standard programs include:

 I have a tiny VPS which has only 256MB memory, 10GB disk.
-And I have a free domain.
-So I decided to install a small mailserver on this VPS.
+Also I have a free domain.
+So I decided to run a small mailserver on this VPS.

 My VPS has Ubuntu 18.04 x64 OS installed.
-After installation I need to login into it and upgrade the needed software as follows.
+First I log into it and run the following commands for system update.

 sudo apt update